Last Updated on May 2, 2021 by Tina

 In December last year, I realized my web hosting is expiring in July this year.
 During that time I was also having a lot of blog page views because of the post I published about getting a medical certificate in Quezon City.
 Though I didn’t want to have ads in my blog, I thought that I need to start making money from my blog to pay for the renewal of my hosting.
 That’s when I set up Google Adsense to take advantage of the increase of blog page views.
 But, I didn’t really make much from it.
 For the month of January, I had 18,431 page views but only earned US$ 8.58 from Google AdSense.

 Then in February, I got inspired to further improve my blog because of someone’s encouragement.
 I researched once again about blog monetization, and that’s when I came across Ezoic.
+I also learned about keyword research and applied the things I learned about Search Engine Optimization (SEO).

 What is Ezoic?

 Ezoic is a platform that runs advertising on your blog.
 Like Google AdSense, they handle everything that is ad-related for you.
 You don’t need to do any technical work on your site for ads to show.
 They take care of these things.
-Ezoic’s Ad Tester tests the ads’ positions, sizes, locations on your site to find out what visitors like and dislike.
+Ezoic’s Ad Tester tests the ads’ positions, sizes, and locations on your site to find out what visitors like and dislike.
 But this doesn’t affect your content.
 This data helps identify which combinations drive the best user experience and increase ad revenue.

 What are the Ezoic requirements?